Quantum thermal rectification via state-dependent two-photon dissipation: Abstract

 \section{Abstract}

 {Controlling heat flow at the quantum level is essential for the development of next-generation thermal devices.
 We investigate thermal rectification in a quantum harmonic oscillator coupled to two thermal baths via both single-photon (linear) and two-photon (nonlinear) exchange processes.
-At low temperatures, rectification arises from a state-dependent suppression of two-photon emission: when the cold bath dominates, it drives the oscillator into low-occupancy states, inhibiting emission and creating a thermal bottleneck.
+At low temperatures, rectification emerges from a state-dependent thermal blockade: the cold bath drives the oscillator into low-occupancy states, suppressing two-photon emission and impeding energy flow.
 At higher temperatures, rectification is governed by the asymmetric scaling of higher-order moments associated with two-photon absorption and emission.
 We systematically explore various bath coupling configurations and identify the conditions under which nonlinear dissipation leads to directional heat flow.
 Furthermore, we propose an implementation scheme based on coupling an auxiliary two-level system to the oscillator, enabling effective two-photon dissipation.
+We also extend our analysis to three-photon processes and show that rectification increases systematically with photon interaction order.
 These results contribute to the understanding of quantum heat transport in the presence of nonlinear dissipation and may support future efforts in nanoscale thermal rectification design.}